AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 > OSGi web console, unlike in on-premise and managed services deployments of AEM, is not directly available in the cloud service deployments.

 For details about which standard workflow step can be used in the post-processing workflow, see [workflow steps in post-processing workflow](developer-reference-material-apis.md#post-processing-workflows-steps) in the developer reference.

+## Best practices and limitations {#best-practices-limitations-tips}

+* Consider your needs for all types of renditions when designing workflows.
+If you do not foresee the need of a rendition in the future, remove its creation step from the workflow.
+Renditions cannot be deleted in bulk afterwards.
+Undesired renditions may take up a lot of storage space after prolonged use of [!DNL Experience Manager].
+For individual assets, you can remove renditions manually from the user interface.
+For multiple assets, you can either customize [!DNL Experience Manager] to delete specific renditions or delete the assets and upload those again.